StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/find-a-case.md

         Other advanced search options, such as Boolean and phrase searches, are not supported.

-    !!! info "Help"
-        If you can't find what you're looking for using the Global Search feature and want to learn more about how fields are indexed for search, refer to the [Search Indexation Modes](thehive/user-guides/analyst-corner/search-methods/search-indexation-modes.md) topic.

 4. If you need additional filters, apply one or more filters by selecting **Add new filter**.
 These filters refine your search results and act as an equivalent to the AND operator in Boolean search.

     !!! warning